MarshalArijona/marshal-blog/_pages/about.md

 - Bayesian optimization/experimental design
 - Bayesian neural network

-with the human-in-the-loop aspects.
+with human-in-the-loop aspects.
 Aside from that, I have an interest in the Gaussian process.
 In the past, my works gravitated to deep representation learning and deep generative models for images.

 <!--[Curiculum Vitae](https://www.dropbox.com/home?preview=CV+latex.pdf)-->